larsvilhuber/MobZ/README.md

   - Note: the files are also archived at @Autor_ReplChina_2013.
 - The datafiles are NOT provided as part of this package.
 - Datafiles: `$raw/adh_data/Public Release Data/dta/sic87dd_trade_data.dta` and `$raw/adh_data/Public Release Data/dta/workfile_china.dta`

-### BLS data

-Data on local unemployment rates.
-Used in replications.

-- Source: @BLS_LAUS_2020
-- Source URL: https://download.bls.gov/pub/time.series/la/la.data.0.CurrentU$arg `for arg in 90-94 95-99 00-04 05-09 10-14 15-19`
-- Alternate Source URL: https://www.bls.gov/lau/laucnty15.txt (and other files, back to 1990, with similar year suffix)
-- Renamed to: urates_counties.csv
-- Not used?

 ### Dataset list